This recipe was adapted from Good. Food. Stories (a truly beautiful website).

 We were making Philly cheesesteak sandwiches (I guess it should be cheezsteak lol) and of cours to do that properly you need Cheez Whiz.
 Which I did not have.
 So a quick search of the internet showed that there’s about a million ways to make it, but I thought the spice combination would give it a zip that a lot of them were missing.

-You’ll notice from the ingredients I did change it up a bit on the ingredients.
+You’ll notice from the ingredients I did change it up a bit.
 I added Velveeta because hers were just to pure and real.
 I was going for super fake, with a kick (that’s the spices and the sharp cheddar cheese).

 I didn’t get fancy with it, I basically just threw it all in a pot and heated slowly until it was melted.